 - You must conduct an active and ongoing job search by contacting a minimum of at least three different employers each week that you claim benefits.
 You should keep a list of your work searches, including the employer’s name, address (mailing, web, or email), phone number, date of contact, person contacted, method of contact, and results.
 Union members and those on temporary layoff with a definite date of return may not have to follow this rule.

-Even if you earn enough wages in your benefit period to qualify for benefits, there are other reasons why you might be denied or disqualified from receiving unemployment insurance benefits.
-The Louisiana Employment Security Law says you cannot receive benefits if:
+Even if you earn enough wages in your benefit period to qualify for unemployment insurance benefits, there are other reasons why you might be denied or disqualified.
+The Louisiana Employment Security Law says you cannot receive benefits under any of these circumstances:

 - You left your employer without good cause.